-- (a) Describe how your management systems are integrated. - (b) Describe how critical management information is mad available to all levels of leadership and management within the agency. - (c) Describe how this information has been and is being used in making critical management decisions. - (d) Describe how your agency has developed a common management culture and language to address issues relating to the planning and execution of work. - (e) Describe, as quantitatively as possible, your results.
-This should include before and after improvements in decision making, survey results relating to management culture, examples of more effective use of resources, etc.
+- (a) Describe how your management systems are integrated and how this integration has helped achieve greater results than if each initiative were undertaken independently.
+Cite examples. - (b) Describe how critical management information is made available to all levels of leadership and management within the agency. - (c) Describe how this information has been and is being used in making critical management decisions. - (d) Describe how your agency has developed a common management culture and language to address issues relating to the planning and execution of work. - (e) Describe, as quantitatively as possible, your results in terms of improved agency performance, effectiveness or efficiency, that can be attributed to your agency's integrated implementation of the governmentwide management initiatives in the President's Management Agenda.